STEllAR-GROUP/hpx/docs/sphinx/manual/optimizing_hpx_applications.rst

         return result;
     }

-This example function exposes a linearly increasing value as our performance data.
-The value is incremented on each invocation, e.g. each time a consumer requests the counter data of this Performance Counter.
+This example function exposes a linearly-increasing value as our performance data.
+The value is incremented on each invocation, i.e., each time a consumer requests the counter data of this performance counter.

 The next step in exposing this counter to the runtime system is to register the function as a new raw counter type using the |hpx| API function :cpp:func:`hpx::performance_counters::install_counter_type`.
-A counter type represents certain common characteristics of counters, like their counter type name, and any associated description information.
-The following snippet shows an example of how to register the function ``some_performance_data`` which is shown above for a counter type named ``"/test/data"``.
-This registration has to be executed before any consumer instantiates and queries an instance of this counter type::
+A counter type represents certain common characteristics of counters, like their counter type name and any associated description information.
+The following snippet shows an example of how to register the function ``some_performance_data``, which is shown above, for a counter type named ``"/test/data"``.
+This registration has to be executed before any consumer instantiates, and queries an instance of this counter type::

     #include <hpx/include/performance_counters.hpp>